smmckay/quex-mirror/doc/source/quex-syntax/top-level.rst

                   ...
               }

       The token identifiers need to be separated by semi-colons.
 Optional assignments may set specific values for tokens.
+If a token is used but not defined in a token section, a warning is issued.

    .. note::

       The token identifier in this section are prefix-less.
 The token prefix, e.g. defined by comand line option ``--token-id-prefix`` is automatically pasted in front of the identifier.

+.. data:: repeated_token

+      Specifies those token types which are subject to token repetition in notified through a repetition number inside the token itself.
+It is discussed in section :ref:`sec:token-repetition`.

       .. code-block:: cpp